zrh1998/GSI/README.md

 The default settings are under ```configs/e2e_relation_X_101_32_8_FPN_1x.yaml``` and ```maskrcnn_benchmark/config/defaults.py```.
 The priority is ```command > yaml > defaults.py```.

-### CogTree loss
+### GSI loss
-The CogTree loss consist of two parts: the class-balanced cross-entropy loss (CB) and the tree-based class-balanced hierarchical classification loss (TCB).
+The CogTree loss consist of two parts: the Class Balanced Seesaw Loss (CBS) and the tree-based class-balanced hierarchical classification loss (TCB).

-For CB, we need to set:
+For CBS, we need to set:
 ```bash
 MODEL.ROI_RELATION_HEAD.LOSS.USE_CLASS_BALANCED_LOSS True
 ```